 The list of board configurations is viewable from the Board Selection tab.
-The highlighted entry in the list of board configurations is the one that will be used when the compilation uses a defined target configuration, that is, when the Default Compile Mode on the Compiler tab is set to "Compile defined target configuration to .bin file" and Compile or Compile to .bin file is chosen from the Compile menu.
+The highlighted entry in the list of board configurations is the one that will be used when the compilation uses a defined target configuration, that is, when the Default Compile Mode on the Compiler tab is set to "Compile defined target configuration to .bin file" and "Compile" or "Compile to .bin file" is chosen from the Compile menu.

-If you save to the list of board configurations by clicking on the button Update Board Selection, then you must fill in all fields of the dialog.
-The baud rate, calculated from the value in the Base Frequency (MHz) field, only applies to debugging.
+If you save to the list of board configurations by clicking on the button labeled "Update Board Selection" on the Specify Parameters tab, then you must fill in all fields of the dialog.
+The baud rate, calculated from the value labeled "Base Frequency (MHz)," only applies to debugging.
 The fastest baud rate for downloading is negotiated between the PC and the target.

 To save to an RTI file only requires an entry in the CPU field.
-Please see Technical Note 231 for information on the specifics of the Rabbit CPU revisions.

 The correct choice for the CPU field is found on the chip itself.
-The information is printed on the third line from the top on the Rabbit 2000 and the second line from the top on the Rabbit 3000.
-The table below lists the possible values.
+The information is printed on the second line from the top on both the Rabbit 4000 and 5000.
+The table below lists the possible values for these chips.